gabrielphala/ludr/readme.md

 ```

 ## Layouts
-Define the layout of components to use on page load
+Define the layout of components to use when a page loads
 ___

 src\layouts\index.js